 After we go through that list, let’s go back through it again with the Scripture verse in the forefront of our mind, “Truly, I say to you, as you did it to one of the least of these my brothers, you did it to me.”

-This reflection is a great question to ask God.
+This reflection is a great question to ask God in a quiet time of prayer.
 “Lord, am I stealing from You in any area of my life?”
-I would suggest asking this question with pen and paper handy.
+I would suggest asking this question with a willingness to hear His answer.
+Please, don’t say, “I’ll ask with an open mind.”
+Blech!
+How about asking with an open heart?
+Oh, and with pen and paper handy.

 More Lent Devotional for Women posts.